 The start of your research study period abroad must be after the competition deadline date, but within one year of receiving the notice of the award.
 If you do decide to leave before the results from the competition are announced, the agencies would not be liable for any costs incurred if the application was deemed ineligible.

-You may use your CGS-MSFSS for travel to any eligible foreign university or research institution (see below for specific requirements by granting agency).
+You may use your CGS-MSFSS for travel to any eligible foreign university or research institution.
 The choice of location for your research study period abroad, and how it will further your research goals, must be justified in your application.

-Host supervisors must be employed full-time at a foreign university, inter-university research institute, national laboratory or other institution that actively carries out research.
+A host supervisor must be a researcher affiliated and employed full-time at an eligible host institution.
 Research assistants are not eligible as host supervisors.
-If the host supervisor’s primary place of employment is outside academia, he or she must demonstrate an academic affiliation (e.g., adjunct appointment).
+If the host supervisor’s primary place of employment is outside academia, they must demonstrate that they have supervised graduate student researchers.

 Note: If you are unsure about the eligibility of a particular host supervisor or host institution, you should contact the respective granting agency prior to submitting your application.